Appendix A. Registered Education Savings Plan provider user guide – Application forms – Education savings incentives

 • ESDC SDE 0093: if a subscriber is also a custodial parent/legal guardian, this person can provide all required information for 1 beneficiary using the main form.
 If there are multiple beneficiaries, this person can use Annex A to provide information for the additional beneficiaries

-• Annex A: if there are multiple beneficiaries, then a custodial parent/legal guardian can complete Annex A to provide information about the additional beneficiaries
+• Annex A (ESDC SDE 0093‑A): if there are multiple beneficiaries, then a custodial parent or the legal guardian can complete Annex A to provide information about the additional beneficiaries

-• Annex B: custodial parents/legal guardians can provide their information and information for 1 beneficiary using Annex B. If there are multiple beneficiaries, they can provide information for the other beneficiaries using Annex A
+• Annex B (ESDC SDE 0093‑B): custodial parents or the legal guardians can provide their information and information for 1 beneficiary using Annex B. If there are multiple beneficiaries, they can provide information for the other beneficiaries using Annex A

-• ESDC SDE 0107: if a beneficiary is between the ages of 18 and 20, this person must provide their own SIN.
+• ESDC SDE 0107: if a beneficiary is between 18 to 20 years of age, this person must provide their own SIN.
 Annex A must not be used with the form ESDC SDE 0107

 If the beneficiaries named in a family RESP are cousins, each group of siblings requires completion of Annex A.